fanpu/The-Scarlet-Record/README.md

 (TODO)

 ## Deployment
-Work on
+(TODO)

 ## Built With
 * [Python](https://www.python.org/)
 * [Ren'Py](https://www.renpy.org/) - Visual novel engine written in Python

 ## Contributing
+* Work-in-progress and experimental features should be done on your own `feature\your-feature` branch.
+* Submit a pull request to merge your changes into develop branch
-Please read [CONTRIBUTING.md]() for details on our code of conduct, and the process for submitting pull requests to us.
+* Releases are done on a release branch and are tagged and back-merged into develop and master Please read [CONTRIBUTING.md]() for full details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/fanpu/irs-vn/tags).